own3d/docs/docs/docs/authorization.md

 // Get the access token from the response
 $access_token = $response->json()['access_token'];
 ```

+## Token Expiration

+Typically, the `/oauth/token` endpoint will return a `expires_in` field that indicates the number of seconds until the token expires.

+By default, access tokens expire after 15 days and refresh tokens after 30 days.
+This means after expiration of the access token, you will need to use the refresh token within 15 days to get a new access token.
+If you don't use the refresh token within 30 days, the user will be required to re-authenticate.

 ## Scopes

 With Scope, you can specify the level of access that the application is requesting.